Why does the campaign Matter?

 - Hong Kong International Airport (HKIA) has proposed to construct a third runway as an extension to the north of their current location.
 The expansion will be Hong Kong’s second largest reclamation project covering more than 650 hectares which will destroy the habitat of Chinese white dolphins forever.

-- The dolphin population in Hong Kong has been rapidly decreasing during the past decade.
-Numbers have drop from 158 in 2003 to only 63 in 2013.
+- The dolphin abundance in Hong Kong has been rapidly decreasing during the past decade.
+Numbers have dropped from 158 in 2003 to only 41 in 2015 in western and northern Lantau waters.

 - Dolphins in Hong Kong have been constantly facing numerous threats.
 Lately, their are already struggling to survive the adverse effects brought by the construction of the Hong Kong-Zhuhai-Macau Bridge.